thatguychrisw/readme/readme.md

 If you're sick, please stay home and focus on getting better.
 It's better for everyone 😄

-## We are problem-solvers; not code monkeys
+## We are problem-solvers; not code monkeys 🙈
 We are paid to solve problems, not just write code.
 I encourage people to think creatively about how to best solve the problem at hand.
 There are times when the best option is perhaps a 3rd party tool, a contract change, or a manually managed process.

 ## Strong opinions, weakly held
 I prefer to surround myself with people who will disagree with me, who will surface disproving evidence and challenge my thinking.

 ## One owner (DRI)
-I’m a huge believer in the “Directly Responsible Individual” (DRI) model.
+I’m a huge believer in the [Directly Responsible Individual (DRI) model](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/).
 Every bug, task, project, or investigation should have exactly one person appointed to see that thing through.

 I expect an owner to:
 * Know the current status